hemantksingh/messup-learn/Security/Web Security/Web Application Security.md

     * https://owasp.org/www-project-juice-shop
     * https://github.com/bkimminich/juice-shop
 * Hack yourself fist - https://www.troyhunt.com/hack-yourself-first-how-to-go-on/ is a great place to start actively seeking out vulnerabilities

+Crowd security testing platforms like https://www.openbugbounty.org allow security researchers to report a vulnerability on any website and submit it to Open Bug Bounty for responsible disclosure.
+The role of Open Bug Bounty is limited to independent verification of the submitted vulnerabilities and proper notification of website owners.
+Once notified, the website owner and the researcher are in direct contact to remediate the vulnerability and coordinate its disclosure.

 ### Protection offered by the browser